 - DOM-based cross-site scripting (XSS): US$100

-To receive the bounty you need to mention the bounty program when you first contact the DataparkSearch developer about the bug and they need to acknowledge that, or if you are unable to do that you need to send the report of the vulnerability directly to us which will then forward to the DataparkSearch developer.
-Once that has been completed you will also need to provide enough information for us to recreate the exploitation of the vulnerability.
+To receive the bounty you need to mention the bounty program when you first contact the DataparkSearch developer about the bug and they need to acknowledge that.
+If you provide us details of the bug before the developer has had a chance to review the report then the security bug will not be eligible for a bounty.
+Once that has been completed you will also need to provide enough information for us to recreate the exploitation of the bug.
 The bounty will be paid via PayPal.
 The bounty can also be donated to a charity of your choice.